bjing/payslip-generator/README.md

 $80,001 - $180,000  |   $17,547 plus 37c for each $1 over $80,000
 $180,001 and over   |   $54,547 plus 45c for each $1 over $180,000

-2. The application assumes there's only one input file containing employee data.
-3. If employee data cannot be parsed correctly from the input file, the application skips the particular line(s) and moves on.
-However, the problematic line(s) will be printed out to stdout.
-4. The application assumes employee data size is small.
-No parallel or asynchronous processing is supported.

 ##How do I run the application?
 I've only tested this application with java 8.

-All the class files have been compiled already and are place under "bin" subdirectory.
-So to run the application, you need to check out a local copy of the repo and run main.java.RunPayCalculator within the repo's root directory like the following
+All the class files have been compiled already and are place under "bin" subfolder.
+So to run the application, you need to check out a local copy of the repo and run main.java.RunPayCalculator within the repo's root folder like the following

 ```
 git clone https://github.com/bjing/payslip-generator.git